Trump Rally in WI, Democrats Debate in IA, Kristi Noem governs SD

 Warren explained why two of her three Republican brothers in Oklahoma are likely to vote for Trump.

-Biden complained about neighborhoods being clobbered while ignoring that he and Obama are who clobbered them.
+Biden complained about neighborhoods being clobbered while ignoring that he and Obama are the creeps who clobbered them.

-There were zero questions about Israel, gun rights, or other issues that matter to normal Americans.

-Andrew Yang and Tulsi Gabbard had more to say of value, according to supporters of Andrew Yang and Tulsi Gabbard.
-Mike Bloomberg was busy infiltrating the Trump rally so he could restrict the size of the sodas served inside the arena.
+In past debates, Andrew Yang and Tulsi Gabbard typically had more to say of value, according to supporters of Andrew Yang and Tulsi Gabbard.
+Meanwhile, Mike Bloomberg was busy infiltrating the Trump rally so he could restrict the size of the sodas served inside the arena.

 This concludes the recap of the Trump rally, the Commie debate, and other goings-on.